Efficient & Correct Predictive Equivalence for Decision Trees: Conclusions

 \section{Conclusions}

 Recent work by McTavish et al.~\citep{rudin-icml25,rudin-corr25} demonstrated the importance of eliminating predictive equivalent decision trees from the Rashomon set.
 Indeed, this work showed that a significant percentage of decision trees in the Rashomon sets for different classification problems are predictively equivalent.
-Specifically, the work of McTavish et al.\ proposed an approach (\mbdsr) for solving a number of computational problems of interest for working with Rashomon sets of DTs, including deciding predictive equivalence of DTs.
-At its core, the \mbdsr approach consists of using the well-known Quine-McCluskey (QM) method for computing minimimum-size DNF representations of DTs.
+Specifically, the work of McTavish et al.\ proposed an approach~\cite{rudin-icml25,rudin-corr25} for solving a number of computational problems of interest for working with Rashomon sets of DTs, including deciding predictive equivalence of DTs.
+At its core, the work of McTavish et al.\ consists of using the well-known Quine-McCluskey (QM) method for computing minimimum-size DNF representations of DTs.
 The additional algorithms proposed by McTavish et al.\ run in linear time on the size of the computed minimimum-size DNF.

-In this paper, we show two critical issues with the \mbdsr approach proposed by McTavish et al.~\citep{rudin-icml25,rudin-corr25}.
-As a first issue, we show that the \mbdsr approach is unnecessarily complex in that it requires running the QM method for solving a problem that is hard for the second level of the polynomial hierarchy.
+In this paper, we show two critical issues, one related with the efficiency of the algorithms proposed by McTavish et al.~\citep{rudin-icml25,rudin-corr25}, and the other with the use of the QM method for predictive equivalence.
+As a first issue, we show that the approach McTavish et al.\ is unnecessarily complex in that it requires running the QM method for solving a problem that is hard for the second level of the polynomial hierarchy.
 In addition, we also prove that the worst-case exponential running time and space of the QM method can be exercised in the case of decision trees.
 In contrast, in this paper, we propose novel polynomial-time algorithms, in the size of the original DT, for \emph{all} of the computational problems studied in the work of McTavish et al.~\citep{rudin-icml25,rudin-corr25}.
 The experiments confirm negligible running times in practice for all the algorithms proposed in this paper.
-As a second issue, we prove that the \mbdsr approach is flawed.
-Concretely, we demonstrate that the use of the QM method for deciding predictive equivalence can produce incorrect results.
-Therefore, the \mbdsr is provably inefficient and, assuming that the set covering step of the QM method is not guaranteed to be deterministic, it may produce incorrect results; this depends on the implementation of the QM method that is used.
+As a second issue, we argue that the use of the set-covering step of the QM method may produce incorrect results when deciding predictive equivalence.
+In their work, McTavish et al.\ address the issue of correctness by imposing constraints on how set-covering is implemented.
+However, one of the constraints required by McTavish et al.\ may be difficult to formally guarantee in practice; this will depend on a number of aspects that our paper details.

 Future work will investigate improvements to the asymptotic (but polynomial) running times of the algorithms proposed in this paper, but also assessing the alternatives revealed by the results in~\cref{sec:xtra}.
 In addition, another topic of research would be to devise asymptotically optimal algorithms for solving the computational problems studied in~\cref{sec:ptime}.
 Given the massive improvements that our algorithms yield, this line of research is at present interesting mostly from a theoretical perspective.
 Finally, \cref{sec:xtra} reveals several lines of research that are also interesting from a theoretical standpoint.
 Future research will address these lines of research.